UK Bank Holidays - Season

 Although Mabon may not be universally recognised across all social spheres in the British Isles, it holds particular resonance for those who seek to live in harmony with the natural world.
 As the leaves turn and the air grows crisp, Mabon serves as a poignant reminder of nature’s cyclical rhythm, inviting reflection on the year’s transitions and the impermanence of all things.

-Yule, observed around the time of the Winter Solstice between December 20th and 23rd, marks the darkest period of the year and the subsequent return of the light.
+Yule, marks the darkest period of the year and the subsequent return of the light.
 With roots steeped in ancient Norse traditions, Yule has been embraced and transformed over time, particularly in the British Isles, where it has melded with various Celtic and Christian practices.

 In medieval England, Yule was a time for feasting and merriment, a tradition that continues to this day.
 The burning of the Yule log is one of its most iconic customs; this large piece of wood is chosen with care and is often decorated before being ceremonially lit.
 The fire it provides is symbolic, meant to conquer the darkness and to bring warmth and light into homes at the height of winter.